dhchenx/mmkit-features/doc/text_features_extraction.md

 Extracting text features is quite important in natural language processing.
 Therefore, the ```mmkit-features``` toolkit allows us to easily obtain text features in different format using `TextFeaturesWrapper` class.
 Several text feature extracting techniques are implemented in the module, including using `TF-IDF`, `WordEmbedding`, `WordVector` and `GloVe`.

-Here are a few toy examles to show its usage.
+Here are a few toy examples to show its usage.

 ```python
 from mmkfeatures.text.text_features_wrapper import  TextFeaturesWrapper